alexpeattie/alexpeattie.com/source/talks/hp.html.md

 ### Introduction

+This is a talk based around a big idea: using Ruby to write a brand new Harry Potter story, completely automatically.
+Whether we're embarking on this journey for self-enlightenment, or to grab a slice of J. K.'s billions, along the way we'll see first-hand the power and elegance of Ruby for tackling problems in the field of [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing).

 Let's get straight to the "good part": what does our final program look like, and what kind of quality can we expect from the Harry Potter stories it generates?
 Here's a minimal implementation of our final model (a 4-gram model using a weighted random algorithm/maximum likelihood approach for choosing continuations - don't worry if that sounds like gibberish for now!).
 For the minimal version, we haven't worried about things like testability, object orientedness etc.

 ~~~ruby